nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `profile -e INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [tg/TELEGRAM_USERNAME] [t/TAG]…`

 * Edits the profile at the specified `INDEX`.
 The index refers to the index number shown in the displayed profile list.
-The index **must be a positive integer less than 10000** e.g. 1, 2, 3, …​, 9999
+The index **must be a positive integer less than or equal to 1000** e.g. 1, 2, 3, …​, 1000
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * You can remove the profile's telegram username by typing `tg/` without specifying any username after it.